facebook

 - Water-based paints (acrylics): long polyamide fibres

-- Oil-based paints: short fibres or foams
+- Oil-based paints: short fibres or foam

-Types of rollers for varnishers and woodworkers
+Types of rollers for parquet floor layers and woodworkers

 Rollers for stains